Abu Muhammad Qawwal

 Abu Muhammad Qawwal (born 13 September 1960) is a Pakistani Sufi and Hindustani classical musician, primarily focusing on Qawwali.
 He belongs to the Qawwal Bachchon ka Gharana of Delhi.
-He is a brother of Fareed Ayaz.
-The duo is known as Fareed Ayaz-Abu Muhammad Qawwal.
+He is a brother of fellow Qawwal Fareed Ayaz, who is the other half of the duo known as Fareed Ayaz-Abu Muhammad Qawwal.

 Life and family

 Abu Muhammad was born on 13 September 1960 in Karachi to Munshi Raziuddin.
 He has an elder brother Fareed Ayaz, the duo together being known as Farid Ayaz Abu Muhammad Qawwal.
 They both were trained in Qawwali by their father.

 They belong to the Qawwal Bacchon ka Gharana (Dilli Gharana), their ancestor, Mian Samat Bin Ibrahim was a disciple of Amir Khusrau, the inventor of Qawwali.

 Muhammad, his brother Farid and their father Raziuddin all received Pride of Performance, the highest literary award of Pakistan.

 Muhammad did his schooling at the Grand Folks School in Karachi and graduated from Islamia College, University of Karachi.